evotions/KeyboardEmu-for-BBC-Microbit/LOGIC_TEST.md

 - Serial protocol works correctly
 - Cross-platform compatibility achieved
 - Error handling is robust
-- Performance is acceptable for HID applications
+- Performance is acceptable for keyboard/mouse emulation applications
 - Integration between all components is seamless

 ### 🎮 **READY FOR DEPLOYMENT**
-The complete Serial HID system is ready for real-world usage!
+The complete Keyboard Emu system is ready for real-world usage!

 ## 📈 Improvement Opportunities